gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 greet('Joan');
 ```

-So, basically it returns the value that can be coerced into true.
+So, it returns the value that can be coerced into true.
 So if we call greet() without any parameters, 'Your name here' will be reddened because it can be coerced to true.

 Note: in ES6 there's a new way to do this...

 ### Lecture 29: Framework default values

-Let's image we have two libraries (lib1.js and lib2.js) that we are loading beside our app.js.
+Let's imagine we have two libraries (lib1.js and lib2.js) that we are loading beside our app.js.
-Both libraries are declaring a variable called libraryName and setting it to 'Lib 1' and 'Lib 2' respectively.
+Both libraries are declaring a variable called libraryName and set it to 'Lib 1' and 'Lib 2' respectively.
 The problem here is that when we output that variable from app.js, the result will be 'Lib 2' because it overrides the previous one.
 To avoid this, what most libraries do is to assign the object to the global window object ONLY if there's nothing there:

 `window.libraryName = window.libraryName || 'Lib 2';`